 Any disruptive behaviour may result in the Chairman adjourning the meeting and/or the individual concerned being asked to leave.

 The use of social media, filming, videoing, photographing or recording of Council meetings or other meetings which are open to the public is allowed, subject to the conditions of the protocol governing the use of mobile phones, social media, filming and recording at meetings.

 The use of social media in formal meetings is permitted for members of the public, press and Councillors, so long as this does not cause any disruption or disturbance.
-The Chairman’s decision on this point is final.
+The Chairman’s decision on whether a disruption or disturbance is being caused is final.

 To minimise disruption to others attending the meeting, all attendees including Councillors must ensure that their phone or other mobile devices are switched off or set to silent mode during the meeting.

 All current Members of South Lakeland District Council and Co-optees on Overview and Scrutiny Committee and Lake Administration Committee have been granted a dispensation in circumstances when they have a Disclosable Pecuniary Interest in relation to an agenda item, to make representations under the General Public Participation Scheme.
 Such dispensation does not apply to the remainder of the agenda item and upon completing his/her address the member will be required to leave the chamber for the remainder of the agenda item.

 A Member or Co-Opted Member who due to private or ward activities has to declare bias and pre-determination in relation to an agenda item may utilise the General Public Participation Scheme and speak on such an agenda item subject to the requirement that upon completing his/her address the member will be required to leave the chamber for the remainder of the agenda item.